-If you determine that the student is not able to give his or her best performance at that time-then do not test the student, or if testing has already begun, then stop the assessment.
-For example, the student may not be wearing glasses or a hearing aid, seems ill or particularly nervous, or an interruption occurs such as a fire drill or an announcement-Under these circumstances, do not record a score.
-Reassess the student at another time using an alternate form from the progress monitoring materials.
+When you are able to determine that students are not able to give their best performance at that time, then do not test them, or if testing has already begun, then stop the assessment.
+For example, a student may not be wearing glasses or a hearing aid, seems ill or particularly nervous, or an interruption occurs such as a fire drill or an announcement.
+Under these circumstances, do not record a score.
+Reassess the student(s) at another time using an alternate form from the progress monitoring materials.